swiss-territorial-data-lab/proj-soil/_model_exploration/README.md

-# GitHub repo for the developement of the Automatic segmentation of soils - SECRET (OFS)!
+# Automatic segmentation of soils

-!!!
-This repo shall not be disclosed because the OFS code is confidential !!!

-This repo contains the code for the STDL SAS-project (SAS for "Segmentation automatique du sol", automatic segmentation of soils in english) developed in collaboration with the Canton of Fribourg and the Canton of Vaud.
-The general description of the project is available on the [STDL website](https://www.stdl.ch/fr/Nos-projets/Generation-automatique-d-%252339%253Bune-carte-a-haute-resolution-des-surfaces-de-pleine-terre.htm) and the technical report on the [tech website](https://tech.stdl.ch/PROJ-SOILS/).
+This folder contains the code for the first phase of the STDL SAS-project, developed in collaboration with the Canton of Fribourg.
+Sections 1 to 9 of the technical report on the [Tech Website](https://tech.stdl.ch/PROJ-SOILS/) correspond to this phase.

-On top of the explorative developments documented in the folder [Exploration of existing models](##-expoloration-of-existig-models), a productive pipeline (PP) has been put together to upscale the inferences.
-It can be run in the `model-heigvd` Docker container.
+Disclaimer:  Path maintenance, data availability and reproducibility are not guaranteed.

 ---